10 Money Management Tips for College Students

 A credit score is a three-digit number, typically between 300 and 850, designed to represent your credit risk, or the likelihood you will pay your bills on time.

-Building credit might not seem like a priority when you’re still in school, but you’ll need it in the future if you want to finance a car, buy a house, or qualify for the best credit card offers.
-Your credit can even affect your job prospects and your ability to rent an apartment
+Building your credit history might not seem like a priority when you’re still in school, but you’ll need it in the future if you want to finance a car, buy a house, or qualify for the best credit card offers.
+Your credit can even affect your job prospects and your ability to rent an apartment.

-One strategy you can use to build up your credit is to use your credit card judiciously.
+One good strategy is to use your credit card judiciously.
 If you make small purchases and regularly pay the balance off in full, you can avoid racking up interest charges but still get that boost to your credit score.

 If you have student loans, you may also want to consider making small payments (even just $25 to $50) while you’re still in school to start paying down interest and have some positive repayment history on record.

-If you start building your credit score now, you will likely be able to get better deals on lending products like mortgages, car loans, and credit cards in the future.
+If you start building a solid credit history now, you will likely be able to get better deals on lending products like mortgages, car loans, and credit cards in the future.

 6. Finding Free Stuff